AldJayR/Case-Study/README.md

 2. Order Details: Iterate through the orderCart, quantityAmount, and price arrays to print each item along with its quantity and price.
 Use setw() for proper alignment and consistency in formatting.
 Include a section label ("DINE IN-" or "TAKE OUT") based on the value of the dine variable.

 3. Total Calculation: Calculate the total amount by summing up the prices of all ordered items.
-Optionally, consider adding VAT calculation if applicable, as shown in the code.
+Also consider adding VAT calculation if applicable.

-4. Final Summary: Display the total quantity of items ordered along with the subtotal, taxes (if applicable), and final total.
+4. Final Summary: Display the total quantity of items ordered along with the subtotal, taxes, and final total.
 Ensure all amounts are formatted correctly and aligned neatly.

 5. Footer Section: Include a thank-you message ("Thank you, please come again") and any additional information required for an official receipt, such as customer details ("Sold to:", "Name:", "Address:", "TIN:").